loculus-project/loculus/docs/src/content/docs/for-administrators/getting-started.md

 ## Before you start

 Although Loculus is in principle stable and can be used in production, we plan to refactor the schema of the configuration files and the API of the backend server.
-This means that updates will require significant efforts if you set up an instance at the moment, and until we finalized the configuration schemas and APIs, **the documentation will be very sparse**.
+This means that if you set up an instance at the moment, future updates will require significant effort.
+Additionally, until we have finalized the configuration schemas and APIs, **the documentation will be very sparse**.
 You can read more about the [current state of Loculus](../../introduction/current-state-and-roadmap).

 As presented in the [system overview](../../introduction/system-overview) (which we recommend reading), Loculus consists of numerous sub-services which need to be configured and wired together.
 All services are available as Docker images.
-For local development and the preview instances, we use Kubernetes and Helm to deploy them but it is also possible to deploy Loculus without Kubernetes.
+For local development and the preview instances, we use Kubernetes and Helm for deployment but it is also possible to deploy Loculus without Kubernetes.

 ## With Kubernetes